Phone:

 Coagulation Factor IX antibody

-This anti-Coagulation Factor IX antibody is a Mouse Monoclonal antibody detecting Coagulation Factor IX in WB, IHC (p) and EIA.
-Suitable for Human.
+The Mouse Monoclonal anti-Coagulation Factor IX antibody (Clone 13F42-F6) (ABIN951594) specifically detects Coagulation Factor IX in WB, IHC (p) and EIA.
+The antibody is reactive with Human samples.

 Catalog No. ABIN951594